 We are ecstatic to announce that the entire team from Keightley & Ashner, the nation’s premier PBGC-focused law firm, will be joining our Washington, D.C. office, where partner and former PBGC Chief Counsel Israel Goldowitz is located.
-Keightley & Ashner’s attorneys, Harold Ashner, Linda Rosenzweig and Deborah West, along with John Langhans (Senior Actuarial Advisor), Ellan Spring (Senior PBGC Benefits Advisor) and Jon Henkel (Senior PBGC Negotiations Advisor), will be part of our firm starting January 24, 2022.
+Keightley & Ashner’s attorneys, Harold Ashner and Linda Rosenzweig, along with John Langhans (Senior Actuarial Advisor), Ellan Spring (Senior PBGC Benefits Advisor) and Jon Henkel (Senior PBGC Negotiations Advisor), will be part of our firm starting January 24, 2022.

 The knowledge and insight our expanded PBGC team will have about PBGC rules, policies, and procedures is simply unparalleled in the industry.
 In the aggregate, our PBGC team has 165 years of experience working for PBGC, in roles such as Chief Counsel, Deputy General Counsel, Senior Assistant General Counsel for ERISA/Bankruptcy Matters, Assistant General Counsel for Legislation and Regulations, Deputy Manager of PBGC’s Actuarial Services Division, Supervisory Auditor for PBGC’s Plan Termination Insurance Program, and PBGC’s primary program official on benefit policy.
 And beyond their time working for PBGC, the team members, in the aggregate, have 100 years of experience in providing legal or other professional services to employers and others facing PBGC issues.